10 Chinese Genomics Companies Decoding China

 All this worry translates into some serious profits from investors.
 According to an article by Caixin, in the first six months of 2016, Berry Genomics brought in $756 million in profit.
 When it comes to the numbers, Berry Genomics weighs in at a $3.18 billion market cap compared to $12.11 billion for BGI Genomics.

 Founded in 2014, Shanghai company CloudHealth Genomics is part of a bigger group of companies called the CloudHealth Medical Group.
 Back in January 2014, Illumina released the HiSeq X Ten, a $10 million set of machines that brought us the $1,000 genome.
 CloudHealth gobbled up one set, and then in October of this year brought on none other than George Church himself to their scientific advisory board.
 According to the press release, Dr. Church will be helping them to develop a “direct-to-consumer” platform for genetic testing which will be all about big data and artificial intelligence.
-Funny that, since Dr. Church’s own genetics company, Veritas Genetics, is trying to market their myBabyGenome product in China according to this press release.
+Funny that, since Dr. Church’s own genetics company, Veritas Genetics, is trying to market their myBabyGenome product in China.
 If you decide to go work for CloudHealth, they’ll give you “birthday care” along with a red envelope stuffed with money:

 In addition to offering up various health-related genetic tests direct to the consumer, they’re also doing work in the oncology space with a 565-gene solid tumor test that has a turnaround time of 10 working days – in other words, 10 days.